Leena-a/robot-arm-ros/README.md

                                                           Gazebo |  RViz

 ### MoveIt
-Used for kinematics, motion planning, trajectory processing and controlling the robot.
+MoveIt is a motion planning framework used for kinematics, motion planning, trajectory processing and controlling the robot.

 To run the robot arm using MoveIt package:
 ```